Plant your own vintage galvanized wash tub herb garden. The wash tubs make great containers and are the perfect size for

 Growing herbs in containers is easy and having them right outside my door is a definite plus.
 The most important things to remember are to start out with fresh soil and to make sure the containers get plenty of sun.
 Any type of container will work as long as it’s got drainage.
 I didn’t want to drill holes in these wash tubs just in case I ever wanted to use them for something else.
 I used packing pillows in the bottom before I added the soil.
 You could also use packing peanuts or empty plastic water/soda bottles.

-I used a couple of vintage buckets (from last year’s herb garden) for sweet potato vine and some little petunias just to add a little color.
+I used a couple of vintage buckets for sweet potato vine and some little petunias just to add a little color.

 Are you a member of the OSP family?